Fermionic Tachyons as a Source of Dark Energy: Introduction

-Modern cosmology deals with two periods of accelerating expansion.
-The first is an assumed inflationary era elaborated to explains some of the most important problems of standard cosmology; most importantly as a means to account for perturbation seeds and of course to resolve flatness and horizon problems.
-The second period is the present era: our universe is observed to expand again with a positive acceleration rate~\cite{1998AJ116.1009R,1999ApJ517565P}.
-In this work our concern will be with the latter period.
-Several models have been devised to explain the accelerating universe we observe.
-Perhaps, the simplest model is the $\Lambda$CDM model in which a constant, well-known as the cosmological constant, is added to the Einstein field to deputize the accelerating expansion of the universe.
-That constant at the same time deputize also our ignorance about the physics of dark energy.
-The $\Lambda$CDM model, while being in a good agreement with observational data~\cite{ade2016planck,2018planck}, however, lacks the phenomenology.
-By far the physical agent, namely the dark energy, that accelerates the expansion of our universe is remained unknown.
-According to huge amount of observational data~\cite{huterer2017dark,lonappan2018bayesian}, the dark energy contributes about 68 percent of the total energy in our present universe.
-There are many different approaches towards the explanation of dark energy ~\cite{de2010f,amendola2010dark,carroll2001cosmological,copeland2006,lee2008palatini,peebles2003cosmological,padmanabhan2003cosmological,Tsujikawa2013,Bamba2012,NOJIRI201159}.
-One of these approaches is to investigate some sort of (unusual) matter which, whatsoever, could be responsible for the accelerating expansion of the universe.
-It is also shown that a fermionic source can lead to an accelerating expansion ~\cite{obukhov1993spin,saha1997interacting,saha2001spinor,saha2004bianchi, saha2006nonlinear,armendariz2003spinors,de2008noether,samojeden2010fermions,grams2014fermion,ribas2005fermions,ribas2007cosmological,ribas2011fermionic, ribas2012fermions,ribas2015isotropization,ribas2016cosmological,ribas2017fermionic,Jamil2012,Kucukakca2014}.
-Several models for fermionic fields are investigated so far.
-As shown in these models, a fermionic field can take a major role in the early universe inflation, or in the late-time universe dark energy.
-Additionally, as inspired first by the string theory, a tachyon field as well can produce the inflation in the very early universe ~\cite{gibbons2002cosmological,jentschura2012pseudo,saha2016nonlinear,salesi1997slower,bandukwala1974theory}.
-Also, it is shown that a scalar tachyon field can be interpreted as dark energy ~\cite{martins2016cosmological,bagla2003cosmology}.
-In this work we investigate whether a fermionic tachyon can also take the role of dark energy.
-The idea of existence of fermionic tachyon field is inspired by some evidence that neutrinos, as we expect from fermionic tachyons ~\cite{chodos1985neutrino}, may assume negative effective mass ~\cite{EHRLICH201511} and references therein.
+In general, tachyons can have any spin\cite{schwartz2021}; in particular, they can have spin 1/2[\cite{schwartz2016}.
+In this work, we investigate whether a fermionic tachyon can also take the role of dark energy.
+The idea of the existence of the fermionic tachyon field is inspired by some evidence that neutrinos, as we expect from fermionic tachyons ~\cite{chodos1985neutrino,schwarts2017}, may have an effective negative mass ~\cite{EHRLICH201511,nanni2020} and references therein.
 Of course, the fermionic tachyon field which takes the role of dark energy in our model is not necessarily a neutrino field.
-We consider the universe to include two fields; a matter field which naturally tends to decelerate the universe expansion, and a fermionic tachyon field which overwhelmingly accelerates its expansion.
+We consider the universe to include two fields; a matter field that naturally tends to decelerate the universe's expansion and a fermionic tachyon field that overwhelmingly accelerates its expansion.
 We assume that there is no local interaction between these two components; however, they feel each other only vie their overall gravity.
-We also take account of the irreversible processes between the matter and gravity to thermalize the expanding universe.
-A quantum relativistic fermion is describable by the Dirac equation.
-So, first of all, we should think of devising a modified form of this equation to describe fermionic tachyons as well.
-In sequent, we use tetrad formalism to establish a link between the modified Dirac equation and general relativity.
+We also take account of the irreversible processes between matter and gravity to thermalize the expanding universe.
+A relativistic quantum fermion is describable by the Dirac equation.
+So, first of all, we should think of devising a modified form of this equation to describe fermionic tachyons.
+Insequent, we use tetrad formalism to establish a link between the modified Dirac equation and general relativity.
 Then, we solve the resultant Einstein's equations of motion with a self-interaction potential in a flat FRW background.
 We choose a specific form for the potential and solve these equations numerically.
 The signature (+,-,-,-) and natural units, i.e. $8\pi G=c=\hbar=k=1$ are used.